 The first thing to do is choose the fixing you want to use.
 Remember a towel rail, even the lightweight plastic kind, is not just fixed to support its weight, the fixings also have to withstand the pull of people tugging towels from the bar or bars and even a toilet roll has people tugging from it.
 Choose a good solid fixing so you only have to do the job once.
 The fixings we show here, and below, are suitable for most jobs in the kitchen or bathroom but always read the instructions on the packet first which will also tell you what size hole to drill.

-Firstly drill the hole/s.
+Firstly drill the hole or holes.
 We find the best way to keep the drill exactly where you want it is to push a tile cutter against the ceramic surface and twist.
 This scores the glaze enough to keep the drill from slipping.
-Always use a masonry or tile drill of the correct size but if you need to drill a hole larger than 8mm, start with a small hole first, say 5mm, and enlarge.
+If you don't have a specific ceramic tile drill bit (check out our review on ceramic and porcelain drill bits) use a masonry or tile drill of the correct size but if you need to drill a hole larger than 8mm, start with a small hole first, say 5mm, and enlarge.
 Do not press hard and never have the drill on hammer, just push gently and let the drill do the work.

 The fixings in the images above can all be bought in the tools section below by clicking on them.
 The left hand image shows the hole in the tile, the next image shows an extended plasterboard wall plug.
 The 3rd and 4th image are strong wall plugs for differing thicknesses of plasterboard and the last image is a wall anchor fix which, in our opinion, is the best of all for plasterboard with ceramic tiles on.